Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: On-site Hubbard repulsion

-where $\kappa_{_{\rm SDW}}(\alpha)=1/C(\alpha)$.
-Notice that in two-dimensional systems with a constant density of states $U$ is also dimensionless in the above expression.
-We find good agreement with this scaling form by comparing the numerically obtained self-consistent solutions for $\delta_{\rm SDW}$ with $1/U$, as shown for the Fermi liquid systems on Euclidean and hyperbolic lattices in Figs.~\ref{fig:FLfitSDW}(a) and~\ref{fig:FLfitSDW}(c), respectively, where $\kappa_{_{\rm SDW}}(\alpha)$ is treated as an $\alpha$-dependent fitting parameter.
-Explicit values of $\kappa_{_{\rm SDW}}(\alpha)$ for various $\alpha$ are presented in Table~\ref{tab:SDWFLfitting}.
-For the flat band systems there exist no closed analytical expression for the SDW order parameter as a function of $U$ and $\alpha$.
-Nonetheless, as shown in Figs.~\ref{fig:SDWScalingNH}(c) and~\ref{fig:SDWScalingNH}(f), in both Euclidean and hyperbolic flat band systems, the SDW order develops for weak enough $U$, which then increases with increasing $U$ and larger $\alpha$ amplifies $\delta_{\rm SDW}$ even further, altogether supporting the proposed mechanism of NH catalysis for the SDW order.
-Notice that in the hyperbolic flat band system we compute $\delta_{\rm SDW}$ by averaging the self-consistent solutions only over the sites belonging to the zeroth generation of the $\{ 8, 4\}$ lattice.
+where $E_\lambda$ is proportional to the bandwidth.
+We fit the self-consistent solution of SDW order with the above form by taking $\pi \sqrt{E_\Lambda} = \eta_{\rm SDW}$ in Fig.~\ref{fig:QFBfitSDW}(a), where $\eta_{\rm SDW}$ is a $\alpha$-dependent fitting parameter, reported in Table~\ref{tab:QFBfitting}.
+As the scaling of the bandwidth with the NH parameter is given by $E_\Lambda \sim \sqrt{1-\alpha^2}$, we arrive at the following scaling form of the fitting parameter

+We find good agreement with the above scaling form for the SDW order on a square lattice; see Fig.~\ref{fig:QFBfitSDW}(b).

+Notice that in the hyperbolic flat-band system we compute $\delta_{\rm SDW}$ by averaging the self-consistent solutions only over the sites belonging to the zeroth generation of the $\{ 8, 4\}$ lattice.
 Additional discussion on this issue is relegated to Appendix~\ref{append:HypFB}.
 Finally, notice that in the limit $U \to \infty$, the self-consistent SDW order parameter $\delta_{\rm SDW}=1.0$.
 Then the sites belonging to the $A$ ($B$) sublattice are occupied by electrons with only the spin projection $\sigma=\uparrow$ ($\sigma=\downarrow$) or vice versa.
 A generalization of this scenario to Bernal-stacked bilayer honeycomb lattice is discussed in Appendix~\ref{append:BBLG}.